 These advanced settings control the hardware-level connection to the target.
 The target configuration file for a specific target will select the correct settings for this tab.
+The pins themselves are split into four identical groups (Obs A, B, C, and D), and the Hook pins.

-The columns in the pins control identifies each pin's name and allows low level setup.
+The columns in the pins control identifies each pin's Group and Pin name and allows low level setup.
 See the Description field for more details.